-Questions about combining age regression with forgiveness therapy.
+Questions about combining age regression with forgiveness work.

 Answered by Calvin D. Banyan, MA, CI, BCH

-This one is from Espahbad, one of our newest Banyan Online Hypnotherapy Supervision members.
+This one is from Espahbad, one of our newest Banyan Online Supervision Meetings members.

 Just did a FOO session with a client.
 She had so much stuff with Mom and Dad that she immediately put both of them into the chair.
 I asked her who she wanted to work with first.
 Said she couldn’t decide.
 I asked her to hang out with her feelings for a few moments to see who she felt most strongly about and we’d deal with the other one later.
 She selected Dad.
 I proceeded to do a lot of good work with Dad and she expressed lots of emotions.
 Dad couldn’t say he was sorry until feeling the pain in his afterlife, but that worked like a charm.
 When it came to forgiveness, she forgave most things he did but there were a few basic things she had difficulty forgiving.
 We had to leave it there, unfinished because we ran out of time for the session.